mattheu/WP-srcset/readme.txt

  == Changelog ==

-1.1 - Refactor to simplify & add PHP 5.2 support.
+1.1 - Simplify - following changes in core that come with WP 4.1.
+Adds PHP 5.2 support.

 1.0 - Initial release.
 High res images for WordPress using srcset attribute and srcset-polyfill